ankitaa186/agentic-memories/restructure_v2.md

 ```

 ### 7.3 LLM Prompts for Memory Processing
+#### Idea
+Use consistent prompt templates to extract structured memory components, construct narratives, and generate predictions.
+Emphasize provider-agnostic structure and deterministic IDs for idempotency.

+#### Implementation (reference)
 ```python
 EXPERIENCE_EXTRACTION_PROMPT = """
 You are a memory encoding system.
 Extract the following from the user's experience: